CUSTOMIZE YOUR PERSONAL FUNDRAISING PAGE:

 Setting up your fundraising page will help you successfully raise funds to support Pet Partners.
 You can efficiently use online fundraising to spread the word to friends, family, coworkers, and neighbors about your efforts and encourage them to make donations online.
-Walkers who raise funds online will typically raise more than double the donations of participants who choose not to fundraise online plus with our new Facebook integration, we have made raising money so much easier.
+Walkers who raise funds online will typically raise more than double the donations of participants who choose not to fundraise online plus with our text-to-donate option, we have made raising money so much easier.
 There are a few steps to get your fundraising page set up:

 Personalize your page with your profile photo and your own message.
 Let everyone know why you’re walking and raising funds for Pet Partners